 Description: Watershed hydrology, soil erosion, erosion control, water management, and land surveying and mapping.
 Includes rainfall-runoff relationships; determination of watershed characteristics; terraces, waterways, vegetative filters, and residue management; ponds, wetlands, non-point source pollution control, and water conservation; profile and topographic surveying.

-Description: Chemical and physical processes that influence the fate and transport of contaminants (inorganic, microbial) in soil-water environments.
-Extent, fate, mitigation, and impact of various sources of pollution.
+Description: Chemical and physical processes that influence the fate and transport of contaminants (inorganic, organic, microbial) in soil-water environments.
+Extent, fate, mitigation and impact of various sources of pollution.
 Remedial technologies used for environmental restoration of contaminated environments.

 Prerequisites: AGRO 153.